adhanowa/Sample-Network-Application/README.md

     chmod u+x menu.sh

-5. Launch the ./menu.sh file in a terminal prompt
+5. Launch the ./menu.sh file in a terminal prompt:

+    ./menu.sh

 6. Ensure to read the 'help' file for passing parameters

 ## Change Control

-### rev.1.1
+### rev.1.2

  - designed for local network monitoring of incoming/outgiong queues
  - The following requirements have been met: